Johannesburg

 Cradle of Humankind dons pink and white flowers in April.
 Photo: Cradle of Humankind.

 Cosmos have a reputation for growing in abundance next to the side of the road, so one of the best ways to spot the blooms is to take a bit of a drive out.
-Just beyond Cradle of Humankind, the Magaliesburg region has been known to show off beautiful fields filled with delicate blooms.
+Just beyond Cradle of Humankind, the Magaliesberg region has been known to show off beautiful fields filled with delicate blooms.
 A lovely stop for lunch is De Hoek Country Hotel.
-Book in advance and stop for High Tea, opt for a lazy picnic, or sit down at the Bridge Bistro or Conservatory Restaurant.
+Book in advance for High Tea, opt for a lazy picnic, or sit down at the Bridge Bistro or Conservatory Restaurant on the hotel's premises.
+You can also make a weekend of it and enjoy the views from a zipline with Magaliesberg Canopy Tours, or a hot air balloon ride with Bill Harrop's Original Balloon Safari.

 Cosmos aplenty in Lanseria.Photo: Supplied.

-Ok, so we are taking you a bit out of Joburg again, but it's the only way you can find cosmos fields that give Delta Park a run for its money, and sometimes outdo it.
-While there aren't many designated areas where the cosmos bloom, there are a few fields in the Lanseria area that are pretty easy to spot once you're driving through.
-We've picked some highlights to make the search more enjoyable.
-Stop at The Forum Kitchen at L'antico Giardino for uncomplicated yet serene outdoor breakfasts and lunches, or try out the seasonal menus at Culinary Table.
-If you want to treat someone to a luxury weekend away, look no further than Toadbury Hall Country Hotel.
-If your search is proving difficult, your best bet is likely The Fat Olive restaurant, where cosmos take over the hills surrounding it each year.
+It might be a little way out of Joburg, but Lanseria is the only place you can find cosmos fields that give Delta Park a run for its money – and sometimes even outdo it.
+While there aren't many designated areas where the cosmos bloom, there are a few fields in this area that are pretty easy to spot when driving through.
+To make the search more enjoyable, stop at The Forum Kitchen at L'antico Giardino for a serene and uncomplicated outdoor breakfast and lunch, or try out the seasonal menus at Culinary Table.
+If your search is proving difficult, your best bet is likely The Fat Olive, a popular restaurant where cosmos take over the hills surrounding it each year.
+You can also treat yourself to a luxury weekend getaway with a stay at Toadbury Hall Country Hotel.

 Blooming cosmos at Shed and Silo in Benoni.
 Photo: Shed and Silo via Instagram.

 Finding cosmos becomes trickier when you're not driving past vast swathes of open land, but if you head out to the East Rand we found the most delightful spot in Benoni.
-Shed and Silo is tucked between plots in the surrounding neighbourhood of Brentwood Park.
+The Shed & Silo Cafe is tucked between plots in the surrounding neighbourhood of Brentwood Park.
 A country restaurant and café, it's well worth the drive as you can settle in for a good breakfast or lunch, have a drink, and enjoy the peaceful atmosphere (which lingers even when it gets busy).
 We recommend grabbing a seat in the glass house with views over the fields rolling in from the foot of the property.
-Then take a stroll after your meal to enjoy the blooming cosmos and visit the bakery, little art gallery, and array of small shops.
+Then, after your meal, take a stroll to enjoy the blooming cosmos and visit the bakery, little art gallery, and array of small shops on the property.

-When is the best time to see the cosmos?
+When is the best time to see the cosmos flowers?

-The cosmos generally start to pop up towards the end of February but only hit their peak in late March and early April (this year they seem to be sluggish, though).
+The cosmos generally start to pop up towards the end of February but only hit their peak in late March and early April.
 By the end of April, they have already started to dwindle, so don't dawdle, as they only stick around for a short time.

 Unfortunately, walkers may be targeted by criminals, so safety considerations need to extend beyond basics such as ensuring you have adequate water and sun protection when setting out.
 The idea is not to deter those exploring Joburg's parks and green belts; it’s simply important to be aware, remain vigilant, and take precautions.
-Here are some things to consider.
+Put your safety first by never walking alone, sharing information, and planning in advance.

 As with any exploring, you are better off doing so in a group.
-Group walks not only offer safety in numbers but it’s also useful to have someone to turn to should an emergency arise.
+Group walks not only offer safety, but it’s also useful to have someone else around should an emergency arise.

 When planning an excursion, share information about where you are going as well as when you plan on being back with someone you can trust to check in on you should the need arise.
 Let them know who they can contact in case of an emergency and share up-to-date locations as and when you’re able to.

-Make sure you familiarise yourself with the area you plan to visit and potential obstacles before setting out.
-Ensure you have the equipment you may need along the way and share emergency contact details with all the members in your party.
+Make sure you familiarise yourself with the area you plan to visit and potential obstacles that may arise before setting out.
+Ensure you have all the equipment you will need along the way and share emergency contact details with all the members of your party.

 When in doubt, contact the office or organisation that oversees the park or nature reserve you want to explore to ask about specific risks, tips, and safety precautions.